nancypaucar/DH150-2020W/README.md

 ### 1: Visibility of system status
 ###### Examples:

-Pros: My network and battery status in the church website mostly comes from my computer operating system so a typical church website is not usually required to tell me my status on other things on the website.
+Pros: No real issues with visibility of system status.
+My network and battery status in the church website mostly come from my computer operating system.

 ### 2: Match between system and the real world
 ###### Examples: